MeikBehr/portfolio/README.md

 * Please check both desktop and mobile, and test accessibility with screen reader and keyboard navigation
 * Some project links lead to legacy code or non-accessible demos for transparency about my skill evolution
 * Animation and transitions auto-disable for reduced-motion OS settings
-* All code is fully documented (JSDoc, SCSS comments) and structured for maintainability
+* Core logic is documented (JSDoc, SCSS comments) and structured for maintainability
 * If you encounter any issues, please contact me directly or open an issue on Github

 ## **What to Test (Reviewer Checklist)**